eweill/Tensorflow-Jetson-TX2/README.md

 # Tensorflow-Jetson-TX2

 This repository holds prebuilt .whl files for installing Tensorflow on a Jetson TX2.
+Current builds include 1.4.1, 1.5.0, and 1.6.0.

 All .whl files can be found under `Releases` and currently each is built for Jetpack 3.1 (Python 2.7)